If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results would appear:

 Bedros Tourian and Micheal Ondaatje saluting Torontonians overlapping seasons, as they sit back on benches and call on their favourite paperback… Daydream over.

-Feet still barely touching the ground, we exited through the gift shop and left with all manners of branded souvenirs: tote bags, sharpeners and pens all stamped with the “Gulbenkian” last name.
-Floating even higher with so much “ian”ed merchandise, we made a last stop at the guest book, determined to preserve and capsulate these feelings of pride, adding another “ian” to the museum’s living history.
+Feet still barely touching the ground, we exited through the gift shop and left with all manners of branded souvenirs: tote bags, sharpeners, and pens all stamped with the “Gulbenkian” last name.
+Floating even higher with so much “ian”-ed merchandise, we made a last stop at the guest book, determined to preserve and capsulate these feelings of pride, adding another “ian” to the museum’s living history.

 We flipped through and were happy to see Hayk from Ukraine.
 He was stunned by the sheer volume of the collection and said so upon visiting late last year.
 Silva from Sweden was thrilled about the existence of such an important institution and signed off her greetings with a flourish.
-We did the requisite “hunt for Armenians” and pointed out “ian”s , “yan”s and everything in between.
-Finally, there was an individual from Azerbaijan whose lack of penmanship wasn’t the reason their remarks resulted in a double-take.
+We did the requisite “hunt for Armenians” and pointed out “ian”s , “yan”s, and everything in between.
+Finally, there was an individual from Azerbaijan whose lack of penmanship wasn’t why their remarks resulted in a double-take.
 I will share them here with you:

 “Thanks for the exhibit!

 I come from Azerbaijan.
 I saw on the map Karabakh is the part of Armenia and I felt upset.

 Karabakh is the part of Azerbaijan.

 Armenia occupied my motherland Karabakh in 1991-1994.